automator-plus/tutorials/CEP/1-getting-started-with-the-adobe-premiere-pro-api/1-getting-started-with-the-adobe-premiere-pro-api.md

 To start, an IDE is an acronym for Integrated Development Environment, and an IDE is basically the "text editor" that you code in.
 I say "text editor" in air quotes as your "text editor" when coding isn't <i>just</i> a "text editor", it is your interface into the matrix and choosing the right IDE ensures a high bandwidth connection.
 There is an old saying about a bad workman always blaming his tools, and there is truth in that.
 However, not when it comes to IDE's.
 Some IDE's give you supra powers, others give you just powers.

 Luckily, Adobe has made the best choice for us all by releasing an open-source VS Code Debug Extension that enables the VS Code Application to connect into the Adobe CC applications.
 Previously, you had to use the Adobe created ExtendScript Toolkit to run your Adobe ExtendScript code, read more <a href='https://www.adobe.com/devnet/scripting.html'>here</a>.
 Let's just say that the user experience of the ExtendScript Toolkit isn't something you'll write home about and learning how to program while using such a difficult UI has made it difficult in the past for non-programming folk to get started with the CEP API.
-Luckily, the the VS Code extension that Adobe open sourced changes all that.
+Luckily, the VS Code extension that Adobe open-sourced changes all that.

 For the non-programming folk, open-source software is essentially free software, well sort off.
 The code is freely available for you to use and abuse.
 To get an idea of what open-source software entails, you can think of projects like JavaScript, <a href='https://www.python.org/'>Python</a> or <a href='https://www.linux.org/'>Linux</a>.
-You don't need to buy a license from the creators to build products using any of these project.
+You don't need to buy a license from the creators to build products using any of these projects.

 You might think why would Adobe make software available for free and not charge for it.
 Well, they've learned from the rest of the world that the only way to have a stable code base is to make your code open-source that the open-source community, you and I, can build, test and deploy useful add-ons to their software without any cost to them.
 So open source isn't completely free, Adobe still employs many software engineers to write and maintain the CEP API, however, the benefit that Adobe gets by having the entire world test their code base and create new plug-ins outweighs the costs tenfold.